Educate Yourself on Toyota Prius Transmission Problems and The Fixes

-The Toyota Prius us a parallel hybrid car – it runs on a gasoline engine along with having an electric motor.
-They are separate from each other and each can run on its own.
-The car is unique in the sense that you can drive it on electric power when running out of gasoline.
-However, there are some Prius transmission problems that make them fare poorly among consumers.
-You should know about them if you are thinking of spending money on a brand new Prius.
+The Toyota Prius uses a parallel hybrid car and is unique in the sense that you can drive it on electric power when running out of gasoline.
+However, there are some Toyota Prius transmission problems you shoul keep a close eye on if you are thinking of spending money on a brand-new one!

 Common Prius Transmission Problems